Devlander-Software/issue-labler/README.md

 ## Benefits of Using This GitHub Action

-1. **Consistency Across Teams**: Whether you’re working on a single project or across multiple repositories in an organization, having consistent labels and issue templates makes it easier to manage issues.
+1. **Consistency Across Teams**: Whether you're working on a single project or across multiple repositories in an organization, having consistent labels and issue templates makes it easier to manage issues.

 2. **Better Organization**: The predefined labels help categorize and prioritize issues in a clear, structured way, so team members and product managers can easily understand the state of the project.